Odette-International-Ltd/transport-track-and-trace-api/documents/1 - Rest API in the automotive industry-technical principles .md

 **Summary**

-This Recommendation describes how to define and implement standardised REST-API interfaces for collaboration within the automotive industry and between the automotive industry and their logistics service providerspartners.
+This Recommendation describes how to define and implement standardised REST-API interfaces for collaboration within the automotive industry and between the automotive industry and their partners.

 Part 1 of the recommendation focusses on technical rules common to all processes.